WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-plugin-developers.md

 ### Local plugin development and testing with Playground

 From a plugins' folder in your local development environment, you can quickly load locally a Playground instance with that plugin loaded and activated.

-You can do that by launching, in the plugin's directory, the [`wp-now` command](/developers/local-development/wp-now) from your preferred command line program or the [Visual Code Studio extension](/developers/local-development/vscode-extension) from the [Visual Studio Code](https://code.visualstudio.com/) IDE.
+Use the [`wp-now` command](/developers/local-development/wp-now) from your plugin's root directory using your preferred command line program.

+With [Visual Studio Code](https://code.visualstudio.com/) IDE, you can also use the [Visual Studio Code extension](/developers/local-development/vscode-extension) while working in the root directory of your plugin.

 For example: